jawah/niquests/docs/community/recommended.rst

 `CacheControl`_ is an extension that adds a full HTTP cache to Requests.
-This makes your web requests substantially more efficient, and should be used whenever you're making a lot of web requests.
+This makes your web requests substantially more efficient, and should be used whenever you're making a lot of web niquests.

 .. _CacheControl: https://cachecontrol.readthedocs.io/en/latest/